Interplay between topology and interactions in superconducting chains: The solution

-and $\omega_{s(3,4)} (k)=\pm \omega_{s(2,1)}(k)$.
-The condition $\mu=E_F=0$ implies that for the non-interacting system, the band of conduction electrons corresponds to a half-filled band of (spinless) conduction electrons.
-The number of localized $f$-electrons is arbitrary, $n_f \le 1$, and does not affect the total energy of the system in the non-interacting case, $J=0$.
+Notice that the condition $\mu=E_F=0$ implies that for the non-interacting system, the band of conduction electrons is half-filled.
+The number of localized $f$-electrons is arbitrary, $n_f \le 1$, and does not affect the total energy of the system, when $J=0$.

-In Fig.~\ref{fig1} we plot the dispersion relations, for specific values of parameters, of the uniform and staggered configurations.
-For completeness we also show the dispersion of the pure Kitaev chain ($J=0$).
+In Fig.~\ref{fig1} we plot the dispersion relations of the full problem, Eqs.~\ref{drw} and~\ref{drs}, for specific values of parameters $\Delta$ and $J$, of the homogeneous and staggered configurations.
+For completeness, we also show the dispersions of the pure Kitaev chain ($J=0$).
+In the homogeneous case of Fig.~\ref{fig1}a, the gap closes for $J/t=1$, independent of $\Delta$.
+In the staggered case, Fig.~\ref{fig1}b, the gap in the dispersions closes for $J=\Delta$.

-In Section IV, we will discuss the nature of the superconducting phases in the presence of the interaction with the localized electrons.
-We investigate how this interaction modifies the topological properties of the Kitaev chain.
-We performed simulations in finite chains to study the robustness of the Majorana modes in the Kitaev chain to the coupling to the localized fermions.
-These simulations also yield the ground state energy of different configurations and allow to identify the ground states.

-However, before going deeper in the study of the superconducting states, we discuss briefly the spinless FK model in electronic systems.
-In our model this corresponds to taking the superconducting gap $\Delta=0$ in Eq.~\ref{HT}.
+In Section IV, to fully describe the topological properties of the interacting system, we investigate numerically the case of finite chains with open boundary conditions.
+We obtain the spectrum of eigenvalues and the wave functions of the MZMs.
+However, before that we discuss briefly the pure one-dimensional spinless FK model, since its properties will be relevant for understanding the superconducting case.
+Notice that this model corresponds to taking the superconducting gap $\Delta=0$ in Eq.~\ref{HT}.